Udo/udolib/websockets-broker/wsbroker/README.md

 The following is a list of built-in broker commands.

+#####`{ type : 'close' [, match : {criteria}] }`
+Closes active connections.

+If sent without the optional match parameter from the backend as part of a response to an event, this will close the active connection that initiated the event.

+If used with the optional match object, all connections with a matching `sessionInfo` will be terminated.

+#####`{ type : 'list' [, match : {criteria}]  }`
+Retrieves a list of currently active connections.

+If used with the optional match object, all connections with a matching `sessionInfo` will be returned.

 #####`{ type : 'log', text : '(log message') }`
 Causes the broker to log `text` to its output log.

+#####`{ type : 'send', message : {message} [, match : {criteria}] }`
+Passes `message` through to the client.

+If sent without the optional match parameter from the backend as part of a response to an event, this will send the message to the connection that initiated the event.

+If used with the optional match object, all connections with a matching `sessionInfo` will receive the message.

+#####`{ type : 'session', data : {session} [, match : {criteria}] }`
+Sets `sessionInfo` fields of connections.

+If sent without the optional match parameter from the backend as part of a response to an event, this will update the `sessionInfo` of the connection that initiated the event.

+If used with the optional match object, all connections with a matching `sessionInfo` will be updated.